amy-AI-Tools/amyAI-Tool/README.md

 # amyAI-Tool
-OpenAgent is an innovative multi-agent AI platform leveraging blockchain technology.
+amyAI is an innovative multi-agent AI platform leveraging blockchain technology.
+All-in-one platform to generate AI Contents powered with solana.
 Our platform enables smart and strategic AI interactions within a decentralized ecosystem.

     ✨ Features